budulinek/arduino-modbus-rtu-tcp-gateway/README.md

 **Ethernet Sockets**.
 Max number of usable sockets.
 See Limitations bellow.
 One socket is reserved for Modbus UDP, remaining sockets are shared between Modbus TCP and WebUI.

-**Generate New MAC**.
-Generate new MAC address.
-First 3 bytes are fixed 90:A2:DA, remaining 3 bytes are true random.
+**MAC Address**.
+First 3 bytes are fixed 90:A2:DA, remaining 3 bytes are random.
+You can also set manual MAC in IP Settings.

 ## Modbus Status
 <img src="pics/modbus2.png" alt="02" style="zoom:100%;" />